 Strong knowledge of synonyms and antonyms is helpful in this section – find free worksheets to support this here.

 GL non-verbal reasoning papers often contain 80 questions, split into four sections of 20 questions each.
-These sections are separately timed, meaning students must stop when told, before moving to the next section at the same time as everyone else.
+These four sections are separately timed.
+This means that your child will need to stop when they are told to do so, and all children will move onto the next section together.

-The number of questions and the timings are decided by the local authority, consortium, or school itself.
-Some schools also combine multiple subjects into a single paper.
+The number of questions and the timing of the test differs between consortiums and individual schools.
+Some schools choose to combine multiple subjects into a single paper.

-Aside from these school-specific variations, the ‘standard’ GL formats as found in their official practice papers are:
+Aside from school-specific variations, 'standard' GL Assessment formats are:

 English: 49–56 questions in 50 minutes